Technology

 A URL enters the system through the browser extension or mobile share sheet.
 The ingestion pipeline fetches the bytes, detects the content-type, runs the appropriate extractor (HTML, PDF, and more to come), and stores both the raw bytes and the extracted Markdown in the user's Solid Pod.
 It then indexes semantic chunks in a local vector store.

-The MCP server -- a separate, compiled Rust binary -- queries that vector index on behalf of AI agents.
-It reads from the Pod through OpenDAL for full-text retrieval when needed.
+The MCP server -- a hosted Node.js Lambda -- queries the bookmark store on behalf of AI agents.
+It reads from DynamoDB for retrieval and applies per-connection scope rules.
 It never runs extraction logic.
 The ingestion pipeline never handles queries.
-The Solid Pod is the only shared state between them.
+The bookmark store is the only shared state between them.

 This boundary is sacred.
 It means each component can be replaced, upgraded, or audited independently.
 It means the MCP server has no write path to your data.
 It means your knowledge base is never one monolithic system -- it is a pipeline with clean interfaces.